Medically reviewed by Drugs.com. Last updated on Feb 23, 2021.

 But a large hiatal hernia can allow food and acid to back up into your esophagus, leading to heartburn.
 Self-care measures or medications can usually relieve these symptoms.
 A very large hiatal hernia might require surgery.

 A hiatal hernia occurs when the upper part of your stomach bulges through your diaphragm into your chest cavity.

 Most small hiatal hernias cause no signs or symptoms.
 But larger hiatal hernias can cause:

 - Regurgitation of food or liquids into the mouth

 - Backflow of stomach acid into the esophagus (acid reflux)

 - Chest or abdominal pain

-- Feeling especially full after meals
+- Feeling full soon after you eat

 When to see a doctor

-Make an appointment with your doctor if you have any persistent signs or symptoms that worry you.
+See your doctor if you have any persistent signs or symptoms that worry you.